Doudy Draw Trailhead

 Please check for Trail & Area Closures.

-Parking lot on the south side of Eldorado Springs Drive.
+Parking lot on the south side of Eldorado Springs Drive, with a parking fee.
+Information on parking permits & fees.
 Parking is not allowed on Highway 170.

 Doudy Draw Trail (1.7 mile + 0.5 mile to intersection with Community Ditch Trail) meanders southward along the draw to the junction with the Spring Brook Loop Trail.
 Spring Brook Loop heads west from Doudy Draw toward the Eldorado Mountain Habitat Conservation Area (HCA).
 The Goshawk Ridge Trail travels through the HCA; an off-trail permit is required for off-trail travel in the HCA.
 After the Spring Brook Loop junction, Doudy Draw crosses the creek and heads east up the slope to the Flatirons Vista Trails.
 Here you will find open stands of ponderosa pine on a savannah ecosystem.
 Flatirons Vista North or South will lead to the Flatirons Vista Trailhead on Highway 93.